OpenCBM/nibtools/readme.txt

 	   of a disk, because it will never see the index hole.
 	   This also does not work in SRQ mode.

    -b[x] : Force custom "fill" byte to use for overlap and filling empty space.
-Default is 0x55, which is normally "inert"
-	   and doesn't interfere with the data stream.
-Will accept '0' for "bad" GCR, "5" for 0x55 (inert data), "F" for sync, or "?" to repeat the last byte found before the track loops.
+	   Default is automatically using the last byte of the detected track cycle Other useful ones are "00" for "bad" GCR, "55" for 0x55 (inert data), or "FF" for sync.

    -C[n] : Simulate a certain track capacity (given [n] as motor RPM, default 300) used when converting to G64.
 	   You can use this to see what happens when creating a G64 with regards to compression/truncation that happens